 The following activities require a medium amount of capital investment and specific skills or knowledge to initiate.
 It takes a lot of planning, time, and effort in the initial phases before it generates a sustainable income.

 If you have a knack for taking pictures or videos, try submitting your work online through stock sites and earn royalties whenever someone uses them.
 You can grant non-exclusive rights for your work and allow its use across various stock content providers, or you can choose to be an exclusive contributor to unlock higher royalty rates.

 Stock image sites such as Shutterstock, iStock, and Alamy are good starting points.
 On the other hand, you can do away with the stock photo agencies and market your portfolio on your website.
-You can set your terms but you need to have a huge customer base.
+You can set your terms, but you need a huge customer base.